 What a Low Sodium Diet Looks Like

 Sodium is an element that is found in many foods as well as water.
 The body requires a small amount of sodium in the diet to control blood pressure and blood volume.
-However, due to salt’s ability to preserve food for long periods of time, most people consume many times the amount of sodium than is needed.
-A healthy level of sodium in the diet contains fewer than 2.3 grams (2300 milligrams, or about the amount of sodium in one teaspoon) of sodium each day.
-People with certain medical conditions such as high blood pressure, kidney disease, and heart problems can benefit from a diet that is lower in sodium.
+Sodium is also important in cellular osmotic pressure (the passage of fluids in and out of the cells) and in transmitting nerve impulses.
+However, due to salt’s ability to preserve food for long periods of time, most people consume many times the amount of sodium than is needed and should reduce salt intake.
+Americans eat an average of about 3,400 mg of sodium per day.
+However, the Dietary Guidelines for Americans recommends limiting sodium intake to less than 2,300 mg per day—that’s equal to about 1 teaspoon of salt!

-Reducing sodium intake lowers blood pressure in people with high and borderline high blood pressure.
-It also helps to prevent of fluid in the lower legs or abdomen.
-People with chronic kidney disease and heart failure must control sodium intake to prevent volume overload, which increases blood pressure and causes swelling.
+Reducing sodium intake will lower blood pressure in people with high and borderline-high blood pressure.
+By doing this, there are less chances of developing leg edema or accumulating fluid in the lungs.
+People with chronic kidney disease and heart failure must control sodium intake to prevent volume overload, which increases blood pressure.
 Switching from a higher-sodium diet to a lower-sodium diet can modestly reduce blood pressure in people who have normal blood pressure.
 When the sodium intake is lowered from 4000 mg to 2000 mg per day, blood pressure falls by 2 to 3 mmHg.

 Where is Sodium Found?

+Sodium is hidden in packaged and processed foods.
 Please look at the label even if it claims to have “low sodium.”
-Unfortunately, the processed food industry’s version of “low” rarely meets medical standards in terms of health.
+Unfortunately, the processed food industry’s version of “low” rarely meets medical standards in terms of health so be mindful to review the labels.

 How Do I Cut Down on Sodium?